-The view table_constraints contains all constraints belonging to tables that the current user owns or has some non-SELECT privilege on.
+The view table_constraints contains all constraints belonging to tables that the current user owns or has some privilege other than SELECT on.

 |constraint_catalog||sql_identifier||Name of the database that contains the constraint (always the current database)|

 |constraint_schema||sql_identifier||Name of the schema that contains the constraint|

 |table_catalog||sql_identifier||Name of the database that contains the table (always the current database)|

 |table_schema||sql_identifier||Name of the schema that contains the table|